Discover the human side of health care management.

 Credits: 3 credits

 The human resources team helps keep an organization functioning effectively and within designated budgets and guidelines.
-In NU 710 Human Resources and Fiscal Management you will discover what type of leader you are and how your leadership type will impact HR decisions such as selecting, training, evaluating, disciplining, and terminating employees.
+In NU 710 Human Resources and Fiscal Management in Nursing you will discover what type of leader you are and how your leadership type will impact HR decisions such as selecting, training, evaluating, disciplining, and terminating employees.

 The course begins with an overview of nursing leadership styles to help you identify how your individual personality type may enable a unique leadership style.
 You’ll discover the legal framework of contemporary human resources and discuss team building and employee relationships, interview techniques, and budgeting that addresses efficient and effective patient care.
 As you explore these concepts, you’ll develop an ethical, cost-effective plan of action to meet national regulatory and quality standards.